-The bill being presented here today is critical to securing the future of the greyhound industry in New South Wales.
+The Greyhound Racing Bill 2017 is critical to securing the future of the greyhound industry in New South Wales.
 This bill does two things.
 First, it repeals the Greyhound Racing Prohibition Act 2016.
-In doing so, it removes the legislated prohibition on greyhound racing in New South Wales, which would otherwise come into effect from 1 July 2017.
-Second, it sets the foundations and governance arrangements for a sustainable greyhound racing industry with the highest animal welfare and integrity standards in the country.
+In doing so, it removes the legislated prohibition on greyhound racing in New South Wales which would otherwise come into effect from 1 July 2017.
+Secondly, it sets the foundations and governance arrangements for a sustainable greyhound racing industry with the highest animal welfare and integrity standards in the country.
 The Government and many people in the industry have made it clear that together we must address issues of overbreeding, live baiting, high levels of injury and the euthanasia of healthy dogs.

-This Government has listened to the support of the community who want the industry to have the opportunity to prove it can operate appropriately.
+This Government has listened to the community which wants the industry to have the opportunity to prove it can operate appropriately.
 It is clear that the community wants the industry to provide jobs and continue to make a valuable economic and social contribution to this State.
-Nowhere is that sentiment felt more strongly than in parts of regional New South Wales, where greyhound racing is the source of direct and indirect employment for so many and where clubs exercise an important social function in bringing people together and providing services to the community.
+Nowhere is that sentiment felt more strongly than in parts of regional New South Wales where greyhound racing is the source of direct and indirect employment for so many and where clubs exercise an important social function in bringing people together and providing services to the community.
 We have listened to community and engaged with the industry to find a sustainable way forward for greyhound racing in New South Wales.

-Many of us want to see a strong Greyhound Industry and many of us are sickened by the wrongdoing of those who continue to live bait and allow animal cruelty as was presented via the ABC's Four Corners program.
-We have seen the Special Commission of Inquiry undertaken by Justice McHugh, and the work headed by Dr John Keniry and the taskforce, where there was acknowledgement of genuine concern for the industry to change its ways.

-It was also clear that sections of the community supported giving the industry a final chance to reform.
-The Government listened to all of these concerns and announced that the industry would be given a further chance to prove itself.
-In doing so, Government also made it very clear that there can be no return to the status quo.
+Many of us want to see a strong greyhound industry and many of us are sickened by those who do the wrong thing.
+We have seen the work of the special commission of inquiry and the work headed by Dr John Keniry.
+We also acknowledge the genuine willingness of the industry to change its ways.
+And it was also clear that sections of the community supported giving the industry a final chance to reform.
+The Government listened to all these concerns and announced that the industry would be given a further chance to prove itself.
+In doing so, the Government also made it very clear that there can be no return to the status quo.
 Live baiting, cruel treatment and unnecessary killing of healthy dogs will not be tolerated.

-In October 2016, the New South Wales Government established the Greyhound Industry Reform Panel.
+In October 2016 the New South Wales Government established the Greyhound Industry Reform Panel.
 The panel was asked to recommend a new regime that would allow the industry to continue while applying the strictest animal welfare standards in the country.
-The panel was chaired by former Premier Morris Iemma and included the Chief Executive Officer of RSPCA NSW, the Chief Executive Officer of the Greyhound Alliance, the New South Wales Chief Veterinary Officer and a Deputy Secretary from the Department of Premier and Cabinet.

-The panel submitted its report to Government in February 2017, making 122 recommendations.
-I highlight something important.
-Of the 122 recommendations, the RSPCA and the industry representatives failed to agree on just two recommendations, and even then, their respective positions were not miles apart.
-I think this is remarkable and I thank both parties for the way they approached this work.
+The panel was chaired by former Premier Morris Iemma and included the chief executive officer of the RSPCA NSW, the chief executive officer of the Greyhound Alliance, the New South Wales Chief Veterinary Officer and a Deputy Secretary from the Department of Premier and Cabinet.
+The panel submitted its report to Government in February 2017, and made 122 recommendations.
+I will highlight something important.
+Of the 122 recommendations, the RSCPA and industry representatives failed to agree on just two recommendations and even then their respective positions were not miles apart.
+I think that is remarkable and I thank both parties for the way in which they approached this work.